Promoting British Values at Barley Close Primary School

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated again in 2014..
-At Barley Close these values are reinforced regularly and in the following ways:
+The Government set out its definition of British values and at Barley Close these values are reinforced regularly and in the following ways:

 Democracy is embedded at the school.
 Children are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our Pupil Voice and regular questionnaires. .
 Pupil voice work not only to solve issues that the children raise but also have input into their curriculum and the standards of the school.